adamiantorno/capstone/README.md

-# capstone
+# CS50w Capstone Project

-CS50w Capstone Project
+Carbon Footprint Tracker that let's you "race" your friends each week.